andrepiske/luaxml2e/doc/doc.md

 Note that there if there exists more than one property with the same name, no checks will be made.

-node::setProp() might be more useful.
+node:setProp() might be more useful.
 ~~~~.lua
 XML = require('luaxml2e')
 local doc = XML.newDoc("1.0")